Longevity by Design · Topic

 What is longevity interior design?

-It is interior design that treats health outcomes as the primary brief, specified in measurable targets: circadian lighting (4000–5000K day, 2200–2700K evening), at least three natural elements per room, PM2.5 below the WHO 5 µg/m³ guideline, and sustained noise under 55 dB.
+It is interior design that treats health outcomes as the primary brief.
+The brief is specified in measurable targets.
+Circadian lighting runs 4000–5000K by day and 2200–2700K in the evening.
+Each room carries at least three natural elements.
+PM2.5 stays below the WHO 5 µg/m³ guideline.
+Sustained noise stays under 55 dB.

 Is there evidence that design changes affect health?

-Peer-reviewed studies support the individual pillars: circadian-tuned lighting improved sleep-quality scores by roughly a third in an RCT (Figueiro et al., 2020), and time in natural settings lowered cortisol by about 21% per hour (Hunter et al., 2019).
+Peer-reviewed studies support the individual pillars.
+Circadian-tuned lighting improved sleep-quality scores by roughly a third in an RCT (Figueiro, 2020).
+Time in natural settings lowered cortisol by about 21% per hour (Hunter, 2019).
 The WHO links air and noise exposure to disease burden.

 What results has the studio documented in homes?

-As studio project data: a 240 m² Ankara residence (2025) recorded sleep improvement of 38% and a 29% drop in PSS-10 stress scores; a Beyoğlu loft (2026) saw REM sleep rise from 18% to 25%, with asthma symptoms resolved after the air-quality retrofit.
+Two homes are documented as studio project data.
+A 240 m² Ankara residence (2025) recorded sleep improvement of 38%.
+PSS-10 stress scores dropped 29% there.
+A Beyoğlu loft (2026) saw REM sleep rise from 18% to 25%.
+Asthma symptoms resolved after the air-quality retrofit.